-Physical therapy involves the treatment of disease or injury by methods like massage, heat applications and exercise.
+Physical therapy involves the treatment of disease or injury through natural methods.
+This includes massage, heat applications and exercise.
 Of course, at Farmingdale Physical Therapy West, we provide this for our patients day in and day out.
-Rather than prescribing drugs or surgery, physical therapy is a natural form of self-healing.
+Rather than prescribing drugs or surgery, physical therapy is a natural form of healing.
 In addition, it helps to improve quality of life and range of motion in patients coping with serious physical setbacks.

 Physical therapy is, generally speaking, familiar to most people.
-It’s not exactly a very vague or mysterious practice, and most people can accurately describe what it entails without too many questions.
-However, there’s also a lot more to physical therapy than meets the eye.
+People will know that it involves stretching, exercises, and other treatments to a specific area.
+However, there’s a lot more to physical therapy than meets the eye.
 In this post, we’ll list four little-known facts about its history, advantages and what distinguishes it from other forms of treatment.

 1. Most Modern Physical Therapy Techniques Are Thousands of Years Old